reidm/Shifty/README.md

 2nd row: G (white wire)
 3rd row (cut in middle trace): outer sensor output (red) 4th row (cut in middle trace): inner sensor output (red)

+## Installation

+Use the Arduino IDE to compile and load Shifty.ino on to your board.
+The device will now function as a plug-n-play USB joystick device.